The Culinary Institute of America: Organization and administration

 The Culinary Institute of America is a nonprofit organization governed by a 24-member board of trustees.
 These trustees are elected to three-year terms by the Members of the Corporation, the stakeholders of the CIA.
 Each trustee can serve a maximum of four terms.
 The board appoints the president and votes on major initiatives for operation of the college, including tuition and fees, nomination of new trustees, operating and capital budgets, planning, major construction projects, and bylaw changes and amendments.
-The school's board of trustees has 24 members, including Ralph Brennan, Fred Carl, Jr., Thomas Keller, Michael Mina, Robert A. Muh, Charlie Palmer, Roy Yamaguchi, and chairman Jon L. Luther.
+The school's board of trustees has 24 members, including Ralph Brennan, Thomas Keller, Michael Mina, Robert A. Muh, Charlie Palmer, Roy Yamaguchi, and chairman Jon L. Luther.